LibreTexts/ngshare/docs/user_guide/install_z2jh.rst

 Installing on a Z2JH Cluster
 ============================

-This guide assumes you are already familiar with installing Z2JH.
-You should also be familiar with using Helm.
+This guide assumes you already have a Kubernetes cluster with a persistent volume provisioner (which should be the case if you run Z2JH).
+You should also be familiar with installing Z2JH and using Helm.

 If you prefer looking at examples instead, `here's <https://github.com/lxylxy123456/ngshare/tree/master/testing/install_z2jh>`_ a sample installation setup.
 It doesn't demonstrate all the configurable options, though.